Jeremy Roenick: Media

 On April 11, 2007, Roenick made his debut as a Stanley Cup playoffs hockey analyst on TSN, a cable sports broadcast network in Canada.
 In 2007, Roenick also co-hosted two episodes of The Best Damn Sports Show...Period which aired on Fox Sports Net, it is unclear if this role would have become a permanent role had Roenick not signed with the San Jose Sharks.

 In October 2009, TSN's Off the Record announced an agreement that has Roenick appearing on the show as a regular contributor.
 Roenick's recurring segment has been named "Oh JR! with Jeremy Roenick."

 Roenick joined NBC Sports Group in 2010 and serves as a studio analyst for NBC Sports Group's NHL coverage on NHL Live and NHL Overtime, NBCSN's pre- and post-game shows alongside studio host Kathryn Tappen.
 In addition to his regular role on NHL Live, Roenick has served as a men's and women's Olympic hockey analyst at the past three Winter Olympics.
 As an analyst for the NBC family of networks coverage of the 2010 Winter Olympics, in Vancouver, he acted as the counterpart for Mike Milbury.
 In the post-game show of the Canada–Russia quarterfinal, Milbury said Russia brought their "Eurotrash game."
 Co-host Bill Patrick asked Milbury, "Did you really say 'Eurotrash'?
 Did that come out of your mouth?"
 Roenick's face showed his surprise as he said, "I heard it.
 I heard it."

-Roenick was also an analyst for NBC during the 2010 Stanley Cup Finals, where, after his two former teams the Chicago Blackhawks and Philadelphia Flyers battled for the Stanley Cup, he became overwhelmed emotionally, barely holding back tears and addressing the victorious Blackhawks organization and their fans by saying, "For the kid who was there in 1992 who was crying when I came off the ice in after we lost Game 4 at Chicago Stadium—you waited 18 years.
+Roenick was also an analyst for NBC during the 2010 Stanley Cup Final, where, after his two former teams the Chicago Blackhawks and Philadelphia Flyers battled for the Stanley Cup, he became overwhelmed emotionally, barely holding back tears and addressing the victorious Blackhawks organization and their fans by saying, "For the kid who was there in 1992 who was crying when I came off the ice in after we lost Game 4 at Chicago Stadium—you waited 18 years.
 I hope you have a big smile on your face.
 Congratulations."
 When pressed further about his emotional state, Roenick appeared to have trouble putting his emotions into words and simply replied, "I'm proud, I'm happy.
 I'm proud."